genericlady/beautypin_old/notes.md

 # To Pass the assessment
-add reasonable validations for simple attributes
+add to controllers
+before_filter :authenticate_user!

 You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data.